mozaude/SiteLevelDataPack/README.md

 # Step 2: facility level HTS_POS and HTS_NEG targets for facility modalities
 > Inputs & Assumptions:
-- Site level TX_NEW targets
+- Site level TX_NEW targets (obtained through import of the previously created Stata TX targets file)
 - District level HTS_POS and HTS_NEG targets for each facility modality, in a spreadsheet with the following columns:

 > Functions: